devoteamgcloud/firebase-demo/README.md

 	![Collection details](/src/assets/help/menu_categories.png)

+4. Firestore Security rules: Navigate to Rules tab in the Cloud Firestore Web UI.
-4. Firestore Security rules: Replace the exisitng security rule "allow read, write: if false;" Add below 2 security rules to allow read access to all collections for unauthenticated users (public) and write access for only authenticated users.
+	Replace the exisitng security rule "allow read, write: if false;" with below 2 security rules to allow "read" access of all collections to unauthenticated users (public) and "write" access to only authenticated users.
 Click Publish after the changes are made.

 	  allow read, write: if request.auth != null;
       allow read;